-To loosen the impeller (14), tap the vanes of the impeller in a counterclockwise direction (when facing the impeller) with a block of wood or a soft-faced mallet.
-Unscrew the impeller from the engine crankshaft.
+To loosen the impeller (13), tap the vanes of the impeller in a counterclockwise direction (when facing the impeller) with a block of wood or a soft-faced mallet.
+Unscrew the impeller and replace it if cracked or badly worn.
 Use caution when removing the impeller; tension on the seal spring will be released as the impeller is unscrewed.

-Slide the impeller adjusting shims (13) off the shaft.
+Slide the impeller adjusting shims (12) off the impeller shaft.
 Tie and tag the shims or measure and record their thickness for ease of reassembly.